-READY EARLY SUMMER 2019.
+READY AUTUMN 2019.
 Pleasingly different from your usual Acacias is this species, which has long willow-like leaves of a bluish grey-green colour and the distinction of flowering off and on throughout the year.
 Grow Acacia Retinodes in a sheltered spot or try it in a large pot as a conservatory shrub.
 Full sun.
 Neutral to acid soil.
 6 feet plus.
 2 litre pot.

 Quick growing and flowers very young.
 We have had them in flower at 18 months old and around six feet in height.
 An absolutely stunning plant.